BuildShip vs Xano: Pricing, Features, and Use Cases for 2026

 In short:

-It is important to remember that your backend bill is separate from what you pay for WeWeb.
-WeWeb is the design studio, and the backend is the engine room.
+Your backend bill is separate from what you pay for WeWeb.
+WeWeb is the design studio.
+The backend is the engine room.

-It is where your database sits, where your files live, and where your logic runs.
-Every decision about backend costs, scaling, compliance, or lock-in happens outside WeWeb’s pricing.
+That’s where your database sits, where your files live, and where your business logic runs.
+Every decision about costs, scaling, compliance, or lock-in happens outside WeWeb’s pricing.
+WeWeb Tables is included in your WeWeb plan, but Supabase and Xano have their own pricing entirely.

 Read more: Complete guide to WeWeb